nush16/T3A2-A/readme.md

 # T3A2-A • GP Online Doctor Appointment App

----

-### Team: Anushke and Bangkai
+### Anushke Karunaratna and Bangkai Yu

----

 ## Description

-The objective of this project is to create an all-encompassing online doctor appointment application for a newly opened general practitioner Center in regional NSW.The app is aimed at optimizing the procedure of scheduling and overseeing medical appointments.
-This application will serve both doctors and administrative staff, equipping them with a wide array of tools and functionalities designed to boost efficiency and enhance user experience.
+The objective of this project is to create an online doctor appointment application for a general practitioner center in regional NSW.
+The app will cater to the needs of both doctors and administrative staff, boosting efficiency and enhancing the user experience.
+Doctors can manage schedules, access patient information, and improve patient care.
+Administrative staff can efficiently manage appointments and clinic operations.
+The application will prioritize data security and privacy.
+By creating this comprehensive app, the clinic aims to bring convenience, efficiency, and satisfaction to healthcare providers and patients, embracing technology for optimized healthcare delivery.

----

 ## Purpose

----
+ The current application the GP clinic uses is quite outdated, so the goal of is to revolutionise appointment management and improve the overall healthcare experience.
+The application also seeks to streamline the scheduling and oversight of medical visits for both doctors and patients by leveraging technology and providing a user-friendly platform.
+The goal is to increase efficiency, lower administrative costs, and optimise clinic operations.
+This application will allow doctors to properly organise their schedules, retrieve patient information, and provide personalised care.
+Finally, the goal of this software is to provide a seamless, efficient, and patient-centered healthcare experience, revolutionising how appointments are scheduled and handled in the digital era.

 ## Functionality / Features

 ### Doctor User:

-- Doctors can create and update their professional profiles
+- The application will allow doctors to create and maintain their professional profiles.
+They can input their relevant information, including qualifications, areas of expertise, and contact details.

--  Doctors can view their schedule, see upcoming appointments, and be notified of any changes made by patients.
+-  Doctors can view their schedule, see upcoming appointments, and be notified of any changes made by patients: The application will provide doctors with a clear and organized view of their schedule, allowing them to easily access information about their upcoming appointments.
+They will be notified in real-time of any changes made by patients, such as appointment bookings, cancellations, or rescheduling.
+This functionality ensures that doctors stay informed and can manage their time effectively, reducing the chances of any scheduling conflicts or missed appointments

-- Doctors will have secure access to a patient's medical records (with permission )
+- Doctors will have secure access to a patient's medical records.
+This feature allows doctors to review relevant medical history, test results, diagnoses, and treatment plans, providing them with valuable insights into the patient's healthcare journey.
+Access to comprehensive and up-to-date medical records enhances the accuracy of diagnoses and treatment decisions, ultimately improving patient care and outcomes.

-- Doctors will receive notifications for appointment bookings, cancellations, or rescheduling.

 ### Administrative Staff: